 - Solidify relationships with any managers who might be in line to supervise you in your new job.
 These connections within the company can help boost your chances of getting rehired.

-- Even if you eventually plan to leave because the new structure is not to your liking, follow the aforementioned strategies so that you can move on to your timing without an employment gap.
+Even if you eventually plan to leave because the new structure is not to your liking, follow the aforementioned strategies so that you can move on your own timing without an employment gap.

 Deciding Not to Reapply

 Of course, you aren't obligated to reapply and, in some cases, it can be hard to get over the hard feelings and to see the company and your new role in it in a positive light.